ramialkawadri/brainy-backend-java/README.md

 ## See code coverage in vscode

-1. Press `Ctrl + Shift + P` so that the command palette is visible, then run `Tasks: Run task` and choose the task with the name `Update test coverage`.
+1. Press `Ctrl + Shift + P` so that the command palette is visible, then run `Tasks: Run task` and choose the task with the name `Update code coverage`.
 1. Press `Ctrl + Shift + P` so that the command palette is visible again, run the command `Coverage Gutters: Display Coverage`.